robdevops/dalibot/doc/serverless.md

 ## Prepare the Lambda package
-* Clone the git repo
+* Clone the git repo:
 ```
 sudo $(which apt dnf yum) install git
 ```